CANADA’S WORLD WONDER | Sharon Henry

 There is free admission into Niagara Falls State Park; parking for the day is $20.
 The Falls suddenly become visible as you drive along main road toward the Visitor Centre; be careful not to get distracted, there’s a lot of foot traffic around.

-A basic Adventure Pass ticket package costs $54.95 and includes Behind the Falls, Hornblower cruise with extras of the White Water Walk and the Niagara Fury simulated film.
+When visiting Niagara Falls a basic Adventure Pass ticket package costs $54.95 and includes Behind the Falls, Hornblower cruise with extras of the White Water Walk and the Niagara Fury simulated film.

 Within the Park vicinity, Rainbow Bridge crosses the Niagara River and connects to America.
 Those with passports can do a border crossing by foot or car to experience both sides of the Falls.